PoisotLab/NCBITaxonomy.jl/paper/paper.md

 All these considerations are actually important when matching species names both within and across datasets.
-Let us consider the following species survey of individal fishes, European chub, *Cyprinus cephalus*, *Leuciscus cephalus*, *Squalius cephalus*: all are the same species (*S. cephalus*), refered to as one of the vernacular (European chub) and two formerly accepted names now classified as synonyms.
-An cautious estimate of diversity based on the user-supplied names would give $n=4$ species, when there is in fact only one.
+Let us consider the following species survey of individual fishes, European chub, *Cyprinus cephalus*, *Leuciscus cephalus*, *Squalius cephalus*: all are the same species (*S. cephalus*), referred to as one of the vernacular (European chub) and two formerly accepted names now classified as synonyms.
+A cautious estimate of diversity based on the user-supplied names would give $n=4$ species, when there is in fact only one.

 A package with the ability to handle the sources of errors outlined above, and especially while provide an authoritative classification, can accelerate the work of consuming large volumes of biodiversity data.
-For example, this package was used in the process of assembling the *CLOVER* database [@Gibb2021DatPro] of host-virus associations, by reconciling the names of viruses and mammals from four different sources, where all of the aforementioned issues were present.
+For example, this package was used in the process of developing the *CLOVER* database [@Gibb2021DatPro] of host-virus associations, by reconciling the names of viruses and mammals from four different sources, where all of the issues described above were present.

 # Overview of functionalities